-In the event that an acceptable purchase price can reached with some or all of the various parties, , ENA and Hanson may jointly pursue a purchase of all or a part of the creditor’s claims and Adobe’s common equity currently held in the Adobe Estate.
-Concurrent with the closing of such purchase(s), , ENA will enter into a participation agreement with Hanson that will provide for ENA to purchase 90% and Hanson to purchase a 10% interest in the acquired claims.
-Neither ENA nor Hanson will have an obligation to purchase any claims at any time.
+In the event that an acceptable purchase price can reached with some or all of the parties in the Adobe Estate, ENA and Hanson may jointly pursue a purchase of all or a part of the creditor’s claims and Adobe’s common equity currently held in the Adobe Estate (collectively, the “Claims”), with ENA funding 90% and Hanson funding 10% of the purchase price (the “Purchase Price”).
+Neither ENA nor Hanson will have any obligation to participate in the purchase of the Claims.

-If claims are purchased by ENA and Hanson, ENA will receive 100% of net revenues from its claims in the Adobe Estate until Payout 2 is reached.
-“Payout 2” will be defined at the point in time when ENA has received net revenues equal to the greater of 1.15 times its actual undiscounted capital contributions or a 15% IRR compounded monthly.
-Upon Payout 2, ENA will receive 85% of net revenues from ENA’s 90% ownership interest in such claims.
-Accordingly, Hanson will receive none of the net revenues associated with ENA’s 90% ownership interest until ENA attains Payout 2, after which Hanson will receive 15% of the net revenues attributable thereto.
-Therefore, after Payout 2, the ownership of the purchased claims will be ENA 76.5% and Hanson 23.5%.
-In the event that Hanson does not purchase 10% of the claims, Hanson will not be entitled to earn any interest as described under Payout 2.
+If the Claims are purchased by ENA and Hanson as provided above, ENA will receive 100% of revenues attributable to its interests in the Adobe Estate until Payout 2 occurs.
+“Payout 2” will be defined at the point in time when ENA has received net revenues equal to the greater of 1.15 times the portion of the Purchase Price funded by ENA plus any capital expenditures funded by ENA with respect to the property interests acquired in connection with the Claims or a 15% IRR compounded monthly on such amounts.
+Upon the occurrence of Payout 2, ENA will receive 85% of revenues attributable to ENA’s 90% ownership interest in the Claims.
+Accordingly, Hanson will receive none of the net revenues associated with the Claims until the occurrence of Payout 2, after which, if Hanson has participated in the purchase of the Claims as described above, Hanson will receive 15% of the net revenues attributable thereto.
+Therefore, after Payout 2, the ownership of the Claims will be ENA 76.5% and Hanson 23.5%.

-The effective date of the Transaction would be at 7:00 a.m. on _____________, 2000.

-(the “Effective Date”).
+Effective Date: The effective date of the Transactions would be at 7:00 a.m. on _____________, 2000 (the “Effective Date”).

-The closing date of the Transaction would be at 7:00 a.m. on August 20, 2000.
+Closing Date: The closing date of the Transactions would be at 7:00 a.m. on August 20, 2000.